anarchie347/ConsoleSnake-csharp/README.md

 ## Flags
 can either be added to the command as --\<flagname> or -\<first letter of name>

+- help: Displays info about the command, can also be run using ? as an arguement

 - quickexit: Exits immediatley and clears the console buffer when the program ends

 - basicscore: using a more basic score output.
 Useful if the console isnt able to update fast enough for the more visual score output

 - pacifist: makes the snake invulnerable.
 It can cross over itslef and wrap around the map

-- muted: mutes the sounds effects
+- mute: mutes the sounds effects

 - cheese: the snake has holes in it